 WARNING: Never use an open flame to check for a leak.
 Apply a noncorrosive leak detection fluid to all joints.
 Bubbles forming show a leak.
-Correct all leaks at once
+Correct all leaks at once.

-A CAUTION: Make sure external regulator has been installed between propane/LP supply and heater.
+A CAUTION: For propane/LP gas, make sure external regulator has been installed between propane/LP supply and heater.
 See guidelines under Connecting to Gas Supply, page 14.